Installing Debian on UEFI Systems: A Guide to GPT Partitioning

 Flags:

-.
+Make sure to mount EFI partition to /boot/efi during instalation process.
 Without this, GRUB won't be installed correctly for UEFI Debian instalation.

 Forcing BIOS to Boot MBR When It Really Doesn’t Want To